StackVista/stackstate-docs/setup/agent/docker.md

 ### Supported versions

-### Install
+### Single container

-To run the StackState Agent as a docker container, run the following command:
+To start a single Docker container with StackState Agent, run the following command:

 ```
 docker run -d \